yxlin1/ATIS.keras.padding/README.md

 # ATIS.keras.padding
-ATIS Keras implement with padding data
+ATIS implement by keras with padding data
-Use Keras LSTM on Slot filling task.